9 Foods That Prevent Joint Inflammation in Your Back

 "I want you to realize and pay attention to how you feel after you eat certain foods," said Sinett.

-Do you ever notice subsequent to eating sugary foods you may feel sluggish, unmotivated and in more back pain than before?
-This is not a coincidence.
+Do you ever notice that after eating sugary foods you may feel sluggish, unmotivated and in more back pain than before?
+This isn’t a coincidence.

 “Major dietary causes of back pain, include excessive caffeine, alcohol, and sugar–all things that increase cortisol levels,” Sinett explained.
 “When there's excess cortisol in the body, connective tissue can get inflamed, causing pain.”

-Processed foods, fast foods, as well as saturated fats fuel inflammation making french fries and Big Macs a key ingredient in enhancing your back pain.
-They may taste delicious at the time you are inputting them into your mouth, but they do more harm than good.
+Processed foods, fast foods, as well as foods high in saturated fats like red meats, butter, and cheese help fuel inflammation.
+This in turn makes these foods fuel for your back pain.
+They may taste delicious at the time you are putting them into your mouth, but they do more harm than good.

 "Left unchecked, inflammation will run rampant through your body, causing all kinds of problems, including low-back pain," Michael Perry M.D., said, co-founder of Laser Spine Institute and head medical director.
 “That’s why creating an anti-inflammatory diet with foods that help you maintain good nutrition is important to managing back pain.”